Monster Munch: Walkers Monster Munch (2008–present)

 A product called "Mega Monster Munch Webs" was sold starting from Halloween in September 2013 and came in a bacon flavour.
 This product has been popular enough to be released every Halloween after that.
 This product had previously been marketed under the Wotsits brand as "Wotsits Wafflers," when it was re-launched in July 2012, and was resold as simply "Wafflers" afterwards under the Smiths brand.

 In 2016 Monster Munch Pickled Onion was voted the champion of the World Cup of Crisps.

 In August 2019, the packaging was updated alongside other Walkers Snacks, to inform about a reduction in plastic used on the packet.
 The Walkers logo also returned to the front of the packaging for the first time in 11 years.
 The flavours and monsters remained the same.

 Recreating Pickled Onion Monster Munch featured as a challenge in Channel 4's Snackmasters programme in 2019, featuring chefs Tristan Welch and Matt Worswick.
 The programme also looked at the production of Monster Munch at the Walkers Skelmersdale factory, including the raw ingredients, the extrusion process and flavouring.
 In addition, the programme suggested that 'Lily' is the name of the Pink Monster, as referred to by staff.

 In February 2021, Walkers announced the launch of Monster Munch Giants, which are larger versions of the main product, similar to Wotsits Giants from the year prior.
 This variety is sold in Pickled Onion and Roast Beef.

 In March 2024, the Flamin' Hot flavour was renamed to "Sweet and Spicy Flamin' Hot" to avoid confusion with Walkers' "Extra Flamin' Hot" brand.
 On 1 July, Walkers announced the "Yummy With" range of lower-salt snacks made with chickpea flour.
 A new Monster Munch flavour - BBQ Sauce, was introduced as part of this range.

 International variants

-In Ireland, the major potato crisp and corn snack brand Tayto made a spicy flavoured corn snack with the name "Monster Munch".
+In Ireland, the major potato crisp and corn snack brand Tayto originally licensed the Monster Munch brand and its mascots for their own spicy flavoured corn snack.
 Upon the movement of Walkers into the Irish market in the 1990s, the name "Monster Munch" was purchased from Tayto.
-Thereafter, Tayto changed the name of their snack to "Mighty Munch" to differentiate between the Tayto and Walker snacks.
+As such, the product was rebranded to Mighty Munch to differentiate between the Tayto and Walker snacks.

+In New Zealand, the major potato crisp brand Eta has been manufacturing a baked corn snack with the name "Monster Munch" since the late 1980s.
+Like the Irish counterpart, the New Zealand version originally launched with similar mascots from the British-based version, with a different range of flavours that includes crispy bacon, chicken rings, and burger bones.
+The product retains the Monster Munch name to this day but uses its own packaging style, with the current range of flavours including cheesy bacon and burger flavour.